aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/hardware-setup/circuit_test_system/README.md

 ### Block Description and Interfacing

 **PC (Python Test Framework)**
 The PC runs Python-based test scripts that coordinate power control, current measurement, signal injection, and data logging.
-All connected instruments and modules are accessed through custom wrappers or standard communication interfaces.
+All connected instruments and modules are accessed through custom wrappers or standard communication interfaces (USB, Serial, SCPI).
+The PC acts as the central controller for the entire test system, issuing commands and collecting measurement data.

+---

 **Test Control PCB (Arduino + Relays + Load + Power Switching)**
-The Test Control PCB manages:
+The Test Control PCB is the central hardware interface layer and manages:
 - Relay-based routing of signals and power
 - Switching between different power sources
-- Application of reference load to the circuit under test
+- Controlled connection of the circuit under test
+- Integrated reference load for electrical testing

-The onboard microcontroller(ATmega328P) controls all switching operations based on commands received from the PC.
+The onboard microcontroller (ATmega328P) executes switching logic based on commands received from the PC.
+This board abstracts hardware complexity and enables flexible test sequencing using the same physical platform.

+---

 **Pacemaker Programmer (USB Interface)**
 The programmer is used to configure pacemaker parameters such as rate, pulse width, sensitivity, and mode.
 It is controlled from Python using a custom wrapper and communicates directly with the pacemaker during test execution.

-**Programmable Digital Power Supply**
+---

+**Power Supply & Current Measurement Module**
-The programmable PSU provides controlled power to the circuit during specific test conditions.
-Voltage and current limits are set by the PC through USB/Serial communication.
+This module provides controlled power to the device under test while simultaneously measuring supply current.
+It operates in the main supply path and is interfaced with the PC via USB.

+It is used for:
+- Supplying stable test power
+- Real-time current monitoring
+- Detecting abnormal current conditions during validation

+---

 **Battery Source**
-A battery is used as an alternate power source to simulate real operating conditions.
-Switching between the battery and the programmable PSU is handled on the Test Control PCB using relays.
+A battery is used as an alternate power source to simulate real operating conditions and to eliminate noise introduced by USB-powered sources during sensitive measurements.

-**Low-Current Measurement Module**
-This module is used to measure supply current during selected test steps.
-It is connected in the supply path of the circuit and is accessed by the PC through a USB/Serial interface using a custom Python wrapper.
+- Used specifically during **noise and sensing tests**
+- Power source switching is handled on the Test Control PCB via relays

+---

 **Function Generator**
-The function generator injects stimulus signals into the circuit when required.
-It is controlled by the PC and its output is routed through the Test Control PCB.
+The function generator injects stimulus signals (e.g., sensing signals, noise inputs) into the circuit when required.
+It is controlled by the PC, and its output is routed through the Test Control PCB.

+---

 **Oscilloscope**
-The oscilloscope captures output signals from the circuit under test.
-Measurements are triggered and collected automatically via SCPI commands from the PC.
+The oscilloscope captures output waveforms and electrical signals from the circuit under test.
+Measurement acquisition and triggering are automated using SCPI commands from the PC.

+---

 **Pacemaker Circuit (Device Under Test)**
-The circuit under test is powered through the Test Control PCB and remains connected to the reference load.
-Different operating modes and conditions are exercised through controlled power, signal injection, and measurement.
+The circuit under test is powered through the Test Control PCB and remains connected to the onboard reference load.
+Different operating modes and conditions are exercised through controlled power delivery, signal injection, and automated measurement.

+---

 **Stepper Motor Jig (R-Mode Activity / Magnet Test)**
-A stepper motor-based jig provides controlled mechanical movement near the pacemaker for rate-responsive (R-mode) and magnet-related testing.
+A stepper motor-based jig provides controlled mechanical stimulation near the pacemaker for:
+- Rate-responsive (R-mode) validation
+- Magnet response testing

 The motor is driven and synchronized through the Test Control PCB.

+---

 ### System Intent

-The circuit test system enables repeatable functional verification, current characterization, and power-mode testing by combining controlled power sourcing, automated measurement, and relay-based hardware switching.
+The circuit test system enables repeatable and production-relevant validation of pacemaker circuits by integrating:

+- Controlled power sourcing with real-time current monitoring
+- Relay-based hardware abstraction and signal routing
+- Automated stimulus injection and waveform measurement
+- Dynamic power source switching (including battery isolation for low-noise testing)

+The system is designed to support both functional verification and deep electrical characterization under controlled and repeatable conditions.